Gene Fullmer: Undisputed titles

+Fighting style

+Fullmer was known as an aggressive brawler and relentless pressure fighter.
+He used wide hooks and overhands, but he is most known for his heavy use of the reverse cross-arm guard.
+This caused Fullmer to have an awkward, but effective jab which he used to set up power punches.

 Personal life

 Fullmer graduated from Jordan High School and worked at Kennecott Copper Mine for several years, he also served in the Korean War.
-He married Dolores Holt on October 13, 1955 in the Salt Lake Temple.
+He married Dolores Holt on October 13, 1955, in the Salt Lake Temple.
 They raised 2 daughters and 2 sons.

 Fullmer had two younger brothers who boxed: Don Fullmer (February 21, 1939 - January 28, 2012), who twice challenged for the World Middleweight Title, and Jay Fullmer (March 9, 1937 - April 22, 2015), who boxed as a lightweight.

 Fullmer was a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), and his living the tenets of his religion, especially the Word of Wisdom, was heavily covered in the press.
 It was also frequently mentioned that he was a father and that he paid tithing on his boxing winnings.

 Fullmer appeared in a cameo role in the 1968 film The Devil's Brigade as a Montana bartender.

 Fullmer is featured on the cover of the album Greatest Hits by Alice in Chains.

 On January 21, 1962, Fullmer appeared on What's My Line? but not as a mystery guest.
 His line was that he was a mink rancher.

 His fight with Dick Tiger appears prominently in the music video for the Iggy Pop song 'American Valhalla'.

 On April 27, 2015, five days after younger brother Jay's death, Gene died at the age of 83 in his home surrounded by friends and family.